AdaSawilska/Task2/README.md

 # Task2
-Task about mice.
+Mice data analysis.
 The description:
 A group of mice lives in a house with four rooms (1, 2, 3, 4).
 Mice are identified by their numbers (e.g. '0065-0136670531').
 The whole experiment lasts 3 days, and is divided into six